Open Bible Data Home About News OET Key

 feed

-Here, Solomon speaks of what righteous people say benefitting people as if their words were shepherding the hearers.
+Here Solomon speaks of what righteous people say benefitting people as if their words were guiding the hearers the way that a shepherd guides sheep.
 If it would be helpful in your language, you could express the meaning plainly.
-Alternate translation: “help”
+Alternate translation: “guide”

 Note 4 topic: grammar-connect-logic-result